 Which stalls are open?

-Additionally, all Bazaar traders, florists, nurseries, pet shops, newsagents and keycutters are open too.
+All non-food businesses including Bazaar traders, florists, nurseries, pet shops, newsagents and key cutters are also open.

 Are Market Square and the Northern Food Court open?

-No seating will be available in Market Square and the Northern Food Court at this time.
+Limited seating is available in Market Square and the Northern Food Court and will require you to check-in when you’re seated.

 Is the playground open?